RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-rerc.md

 ## Edit RERC

-Use the `kubectl patch rerc rerc1 --type merge --patch` command to patch the local RERC custom resource with your changes.
-For a full list of available fields, see the RERC API reference.
+Use the `kubectl patch rerc <rerc-name> --type merge --patch` command to patch the local RERC custom resource with your changes.
+For a full list of available fields, see the [RERC API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_remote_cluster_api.md).

 The following example edits the `dbFqdnSuffix` field for the RERC named `rerc1`.